nicodalessandro11/UOC-2025-01/Human-Computer Interaction/C1/STATEMENT.md

 ### 📍 RESEARCH

 We have said that **User-Centered Design (UCD)** allows us to better understand users and design products and services that meet their needs.
-In this philosophy, it is necessary to involve the user in all stages of a product's development, from conceptualization to evaluation, including development.
+In this philosophy, it is necessary to involve the user in all stages of a product’s development, from conceptualization to evaluation, including development.

 The goal of UCD is to **create products that people find useful and usable**; that is, to meet their needs while taking into account their characteristics.